colinnewell/Insecure-Demo/WORKSTATION-SETUP.md

     docker-compose -f docker-compose.yml -f docker-compose-open-insecure-webserver.yml up -d

+## Updating to a new version

+Note that the docker-compose environment mounts the current git repo and runs the code from that, rather than the docker container out of the box.
+This means that you ideally want to keep the git repo and docker containers in sync.

+    git pull
+    docker-compose pull

+If there are database changes you will need to re-create the database or manually apply the database changes yourself.
+See [DEVELOPING.md](DEVELOPING.md#Database-updates) for how to deal with database updates.

 ## Static secrets

 The application needs various secrets in order to run.
 The CSRF tokens and